microsoft/ignite-learning-paths-training-aiml/aiml20/speaker-notes.md

 details are included on the Session Resources Hub shown here.
-There will also be several demos, and you’ll be able to try them all out yourself because complete source code, including a one-click button to deploy everything to Azure, is available that this Github repository.
+There will also be several demos, and you’ll be able to try them all out yourself because complete source code, including a one-click button to deploy everything to Azure, is available in this Github repository.
 I’ll show this slide at again at the end of the presentation, too, so you might want to have your camera ready then.

 ### SLIDE: Adding humanlike capabilities to apps

 We'll be using pre-built AI services to add humanlike capabilities to applications, but what does that mean?
-It means things like: giving your apps the power of vision, and the ability to see and understand images.
-It means giving your apps the ability to speak, and to understand spoken voice.
-And it means the ability to understand information in general: to process a large collection of files, or documents, or data, and use humanlike intelligence to extract knowledge like the topics being referenced, or to detect unusual patterns in the data.
+Well, here are some examples.

 ### SLIDE: Enhance apps with humanlike capabilities

-There are lots of things you might want to do when it comes to enhancing applications with humanlike capabilities.
-Let me give you a few examples:

-- you might want to add a conversational interface to your application like a chat bot: you type or speak a question, and the application provides the information you asked for directly back to you
+[CLICK] You could give your app the power of speech, say by adding a chat interface.

-- another example is to give your app the ability to understand images.
+[CLICK] You could give your app the ability to see, and understand the content of images.
-  Pre-built AI services can take a picture provided by your user or the camera, and return information about the contents of the picture or even generate a natural-language description.
-Conversely, you can use pre-built AI to extract information from a large collection of pictures, for example: add a feature to a photo album app to automatically create a slideshow containing only pictures of dogs.

-- Humanlike intuition can even optimize the user interface of your website or application.
-Pre-built AI tools can learn from the experiences of your users and select, say, the featured product that optimizes revenue, while automatically running experiments to make sure that high-potential products are not neglected.

-- Translation and understanding foreign languages: that's another example of humanlike capabilities.
-With pre-built AI you could internationalize your app by automatically translating content into the user's native language, or to understand all of your users, regardless of which language they speak.

-- And finally, in much the same way that a human can look at a sequence of data points and identify unusual trends, spikes, or outliers, pre-built AI can detect anomalies in data sequences automatically, even for massive volumes of data.
+[CLICK] You could gibe your app the intuition to understand what your users are most likely to want to do, and optimize your user interface accordingly.

+[CLICK] You could give your app the power of comprehension, and communicate with your users whatever their spoken language.

+[CLICK] Or, you could automate the human process of scanning streams of data for anomalies, and react accordingly.

+These are just a few examples.

 ### SLIDE: Overview of Azure Cognitive Services